tominekan/klarg/README.md

 # I am here
 ```

-## Encourages good practices
+## No 3rd party dependencies
-Klarg comes default with `on_help` and `project_version` functions.
-By making it easy to integrate help and versioning into the project, klarg encourages it use, supporting better practices.
+Klarg was specifically designed not to include any external dependencies, helping to keep the size small.

 # Installation
 Installing klarg is incredibly simple, just type in